-Take a fascinating tour of this huge ship docked at the entrance to the Los Angeles Harbor.
-Treat dad to mouth watering BBQ at Battleship IOWA.
-Take a tour of this the historic ship, enjoy music, cool off with a brew.
-Father’s Day Fantail Event is free, tours of the Battleship will be offered at a discount.
+Take a fascinating tour of this enormous ship docked at the entrance to the Los Angeles Harbor.
+Treat dad to mouth-watering BBQ at Battleship IOWA.
+Take a tour of this the historic boat, enjoy music, cool off with a brew.
+Father’s Day Fantail Event is free.
+Tours of the Battleship are offered at a discount.

 Knott’s Berry Farm is a great place to celebrate Fathers Day.
 Tickets are affordable.
 Rides range from mild to wild.
 Take dad for a Knott’s Berry Farm Chicken Dinner after you visit the park for a perfect day.
-Bring the whole family and save with our exclusive family pack tickets.
-A great deal for Father’s Day celebration.
+Bring the whole family and save with our exclusive family pack tickets—an excellent deal for Father’s Day celebration.

-If your looking for a thrilling, but a safe adventure to share with dad then this is it.
+If you’re looking for a thrilling but a safe adventure to share with dad, then this is it.
 Rotating Tram takes passengers up 8,516 feet to near the peak of Mount San Jacinto.
 Palm Springs offers plenty of nearby attractions and dining options to round out your day with dad.

 Take Dad on an African Safari without leaving Southern California.
 San Diego Zoo Safari Park is situated in a secluded inland valley where lions, tigers, giraffes, rhinos, hippos, and gazelles roam freely with each other in something much closer to their natural environment than you’ll find at any zoo.

 Spend Father’s Day cooling off at California’s largest water park.
 Featuring 36 water rides ranging from mild to wild.
-Popular rides at Raging Waters are Tunnel of Terror: a forty foot drop in the dark with 360-degree turns, Amazon Adventure: lazy river ride, Dragon’s Den: a two-person bowl ride and Wave Cove with three-foot waves in a million gallon wave pool.
+Popular at Raging Waters is Tunnel of Terror: a forty-foot drop in the dark with 360-degree turns, Amazon Adventure: lazy river ride, Dragon’s Den: a two-person bowl ride, and Wave Cove with three-foot waves in a million-gallon wave pool.